Carbon dating and the Shroud of Turin

 Instead, Rogers found powerful evidence suggesting Benford and Marino had been absolutely correct in saying the material for the original carbon dating tests had been taken from a contaminated section of the shroud, identifying cotton fibers in the sample not found in the rest of the shroud.

 He proposed testing the scorch marks on the shroud for more accurate carbon dating.
-The new tests have recently been performed, putting the shroud in the right time frame so that it can you buy prednisone over the counter in mexico could be authentic.
+The new tests have recently been performed, putting the shroud in the right time frame so that it could be authentic.
 Shortly before dying of cancer, Ray Rogers published a paper refuting the earlier carbon dating results from the tests performed in 1988, on the basis the sample was flawed.

 Rogers also claimed in an interview that he’d come close to proving the shroud was real.
 But had he?